edwards11/How-to-do/README.md

 # How To Make Tacos
 <p1> Making tacos is simple and fun and only requires a few ingredients <p1>

-<p1> Using the following ingredients you can make delicious tacos in a minutes <p>
+<p1> Using the following ingredients you can make delicious tacos in a minutes: <p>
 <ul>
   <li>Taco Shell</li>
   <li>Lettuce</li>